theranjitraut/Calc/README.md

 ## Bottom Line

 This is the initial release of this GUI Calculator.
-So, I keep improving it and give proper feedback for improving this calculator.
+So, I keep improving it and giving proper feedback for improving this calculator.
 And whatever bugs I find for that I will fix it and deploy it again.